-The interaction of immobilized Protein A with immunoglobulins (Ig's) is pH-dependent with an optimal binding capacity at pH 8-9.
-Salt concentration can significantly affect the binding of mouse Ig's to Protein A by reducing severe ionic interactions and enhancing hydrophobic interactions.
-Mouse IgG1, rat IgG1 and rat IgG2b bind well to immobilized Protein A when the salt concentration is higher than 1 M, but bind poorly at low salt concentrations.
-However, their binding capacities can be substantially lower than those antibodies that bind strongly to Protein A or G resin.
+The interaction of immobilized Protein G with immunoglobulin G's (IgG's) is pH-dependent over a broad range with an optimal binding capacity at pH 6-9.
+Salt concentration can significantly affect the binding of Ig's to Protein G by reducing severe ionic interactions and enhancing hydrophobic interactions.

-Typical binding buffers employed in Protein A affinity separations are:
+Typical binding buffers employed in Protein G affinity separations are: